acolson/prioritizer/README.md

 # Prioritizer

 Directive to enable HTML5 Drag & Drop from one list to a second, and reordering within the second.
+For a demo, `cd ./demo` & run `bower install && npm install && grunt serve`.

 ### Parameters